Exist888/Password-Generator-App/README.md

 # __Password Generator App__
-- Coded from scratch using design files provided by Scrimba as part of the Scrimba Frontend Web Development course.
+Coded from scratch while modifying designs provided by Scrimba as part of Scrimba's Frontend Web Development course.
 - Easily and quickly generate two random password and choose your preferred length.
 - Languages: JavaScript, CSS, and HTML.
 - Ready to try it out?
 Go to <a href="https://password-generator-exist888.netlify.app/">__password-generator-exist888.netlify.app__</a>.